MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/update-forms-and-views.md

 # Update forms and views using table designer

-You can create columns directly in the table hub or table designer, which will then be added to your forms and views.
-In this walkthrough, we will show you how to simply add the columns you created to forms and views of this table without manually doing so in the form or view designer.
+Create columns directly in the table hub or table designer, which will then be added to your forms and views.
+In this walkthrough, you'll learn how to simply add the columns you created to forms and views of this table without manually doing so in the form or view designer.

 ## Using table hub and table designer

 1. Sign in to [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc).

-2. In the left navigation pane, select **Tables**, then select the table that you wish to update from the table list.
-In the table hub and table designer, you can now see an **Update forms and views** option that allows you to directly add columns to selected forms and views in this table:
+2. In the left navigation pane, select **Tables**, and then select the table that you want to update from the table list.
+In the table hub and table designer, you can see an **Update forms and views** option that allows you to directly add columns to selected forms and views in this table:

    :::image type="content" source="media/update-forms-and-views-table-hub.png" alt-text="Update forms and views option in table hub.":::